ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 ## With ISCE2 or gdal

-Although the thrust of using this package is for staging DEMs for InSAR, testing and maintaining suitable environments to use with InSAR processors (particularly ISCE2) is beyond the scope of this repository.
-We provide an example notebook [here](./notebooks/Staging_a_DEM_for_ISCE2.ipynb) that demonstrates how to stage a DEM for ISCE2, which requires additional packages than required for the package independently.
-For this notebook, use the `environment.yml` in Dockerized TopsApp [plugin](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/environment.yml), used to generate interferograms (GUNWs) in the cloud.
+Although the thrust of using this package is for staging DEMs for InSAR, testing and maintaining suitable environments to use with InSAR processors (particularly ISCE2) is beyond the scope of what we are attempting to accomplish here.
+We provide an example notebook [here](./notebooks/Staging_a_DEM_for_ISCE2.ipynb) that demonstrates how to stage a DEM for ISCE2, which requires additional packages than required for the package on its own.
+For the notebook, we use the environment found in `environment.yml` of the Dockerized TopsApp [repository](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/environment.yml), used to generate interferograms (GUNWs) in the cloud.

 ## Credentials